Will Next Fed Statement Be Hawkish?

 Join Polymarket and start trading on real prediction markets today.

-- Comments from Fed officials in public forums or interviews ahead of the statement.
+- Comments from Fed officials leading up to the meeting

 Ready to trade this market?